This article may contain links from our affiliate partners. Please read how we make money!

 As mentioned, CFM stands for cubic feet per minute – it’s arguably one of the most important stats to look at when choosing the right range hood for you.

-This statistic represents the power of the hood range and therefore directly shows how much air will be drawn in per minute.
+This statistic represents the power of the vent hood range and therefore directly shows how much air will be drawn in per minute.
 The higher the CFM, the less contaminated air is created while cooking to escape into your kitchen.

 It’s worth getting a professional opinion if you think that your gas stove might require a range hood with a higher than normal CFM.